 - 1. The student should write a letter to their Division Director and Department Chair making the formal request and explaining the case.
 For clinical complaints (e.g., why an individual should be reinstated into the clinical program) the student should write this letter to the DCT and the Department Chair. - 2.
 The request will then be reviewed by the Department's Advisory Group (i.e., the Department Chair, Associate Chair, Division Directors, and the DCT). - 3.
-The Advisory Committee will present the formal complaint and make a recommendation to be made to the entire department faculty. - 4.
-The recommendations of the Advisory Group will then be discussed and voted on by the full Department Faculty. - 5.
+The Advisory Committee will present the formal complaint and make a recommendation to be made to the entire department faculty or a subset of the faculty (e.g. the Clinical Faculty, etc.), depending on the nature and scope of the complaint. - 4.
+The recommendations of the Advisory Group will then be discussed and voted on by the full faculty or subset of the faculty identified as the appropriate voting group by the Advisory Group and Department Chair. - 5.
 If the complaint is dismissed by the Department or the decision is not to the satisfaction of the student, the student can file a formal complaint with the Graduate School (see the UM Graduate Student Handbook).

-Appendix D:

-Retention, Remediation, and Termination
+Appendix D: Retention, Remediation, and Termination